jeremysears/backend-coding-questions/README.md

 For a given app, this exercise assumes it will only hit hosts within a /28 netblock (and thus have 14 valid IPs that it might hit, accounting for gateway and network addresses).
 The server should determine which IPs make up that /28 and return them as good_ips, and any other IPs are returned as bad_ips.

+The server should also handle a DELETE to '/events'.
+This is used to reset counters and data in between test runs.

 ## Scaling considerations

-This client will send about 33,000 UDP packets per second for five minutes (10 million events total).
-Your solution must handle this volume, but please also think about how you'd handle larger volumes and faster rates.
+This client will send about 33,000 UDP packets per second for five minutes (up to 10 million events total).
+Your solution should handle this volume, but please also think about how you'd handle larger volumes and faster rates.
 You don't necessarily need to implement this, but please include an explanation about how to scale a solution.
-We also expect to see automated tests for your code, as we expect for all work.

 ## Installation